alkalinecoffee/boris/README.md

 Boris also comes with the ability to add your own complete modules for using the framework by writing your own data collection algorithms.
 I will also write-up a howto in the near future.

-## User Account Requirements
+## System Requirements
 While Boris does its best to gather data from devices without any special privileges, sometimes it just can't be helped.
-One example of this is the RedHat profiler, which requires `sudo` access for the `dmidecode` command, as there isn't a well known, reliable way to grab this info without `dmidecode`.
+One example of this is the RedHat profiler, which requires `sudo` access for the `dmidecode` command, as there isn't a well known, reliable way to grab hardware info without `dmidecode`.
 If Boris attempts to run a command that requires special access and is denied, it will throw a message to the logger and move on.

 **Here is a list of known scan account requirements for each platform:**